 This post may contain affiliate links, please see the privacy policy for details.

-This tasty Chinese food tofu recipe is easy enough for a beginner to make and it tastes impressive!
-I used a soy sauce, lemon and honey marinade to add a sweet, zesty and salty combo of flavours to the tofu.
+- Simple: This wonderful Chinese food tofu recipe is easy enough for a beginner to make and it tastes impressive.

 Unlike with meat, tofu doesn’t need to marinate for hours to absorb flavour.
 It’s like a sponge!
-You can let it marinate for a couple hours for a stronger flavour if you want.
+You can let it marinate for a couple hours for a stronger taste if you want.

 What is Kung Pao?